 Neurosteroid hormones are fatty molecules that can transmit signals between cells in the body.
 Zuranolone acts by mimicking a hormone called allopregnanolone, which has a key role in pregnancy.
 Allopregnanolone protects the fetal brain from dangerous levels of stress hormones circulating in the maternal body.
 It also prevents secretion of oxytocin, a hormone that stimulates lactation and uterine contractions, which can lead to premature birth.
 But at birth, that protection is no longer needed.
 So, after building throughout pregnancy, allopregnanolone levels plummet.
-"Hormones spike in the third trimester, and then within 72 hours of birth, they fall to pre-pregnancy levels," Dr. Richards says.
+"Hormones spike in the third trimester, and then within 72 hours of birth, is the lack of access to care."
+Too many women are faced they fall to pre-pregnancy levels," Dr. Richards says.
 That drop, which occurs in everyone, combines with stress and exhaustion to cause the baby blues.
 "Moms are anxious, not sleeping.
-This is why 80% of moms experience postpartum blues.
+This is why 80% of moms experience postpartum says.
+"It's a huge problem in the field, resting on the shoulders blues.
 It's not mythology."